 In 2001, extensive focus groups were held and research was conducted to help determine how the program should be improved going forward.
 As a result of this collaborative effort and of our increased resources in instructional design and online pedagogy, the iSchool chose to institute an online faculty training program, where faculty would be encouraged to learn how to effectively teach online.

-By 2005 the program was structured with students starting with a one week summer residency, where they completed an introduction course, met fellow students, faculty and staff, and then completed the remainder of the degree online.
-This enabled students to have access to a flexible online program, but still make and maintain and strong connection with iSchool faculty, students, staff and the University.
-Students could choose to supplement their face to face experience through optional Summer Institute classes.
+By 2005 the program was structured with students starting with a one-week summer residency, where they completed an introductory course, met fellow students, faculty, and staff, and then completed the remainder of the degree online.
+This enabled students to have access to a flexible online program, but still make and maintain and strong connection with iSchool faculty, students, and staff, and with the University.
+Students could choose to supplement their face-to-face experience through optional Summer Institute classes.

 The iSchool distance education program successfully went through New York State Department of Education Institutional Review in 2004.